ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 {: #fig-signed-statement-cddl title="CDDL definition for Signed Statements and Receipts"}

 {{fig-signed-statement-edn}} illustrates an instance of a Signed Statement in EDN, with a payload that is detached.
-This is to support very large supply chain artifacts, and to ensure that Transparent Statements can integrate with existing file systems.
+Detached payloads support large artifacts, and ensure Signed Statements can integrate with existing storage systems.

 ~~~ cbor-diag
 18(                                 / COSE Sign 1                   /